 - Discover the value of authentic inquiry, risk-taking, effective self-evaluation, active listening, spontaneous generosity, and insatiable curiosity.

 Plan of Study

-During your first two years in the theatre program, you'll explore a wide range of classes including acting, costuming, stagecraft, and dance.
-As you begin to specialize your craft, you can choose from advanced classes like Musical Theatre, Directing, Stage Lighting, and Dramatic Theory and Criticism, while utilizing your theatre training hands-on in productions on campus and throughout the Salt Lake City community.
+During your first year and a half in the program, you'll explore a wide range of classes including acting, costuming, stagecraft, and dance.
+As you begin to specialize your craft, you can choose from advanced classes like musical theatre, directing, stage lighting, and dramatic theory and criticism, while utilizing your theatre training in productions on campus and throughout the Salt Lake City community.
 Faculty members often arrange internships and other professional experience opportunities with partner organizations in your field of study.

-Bachelor of Arts in Theatre Studies
+Bachelor of Arts in Theatre

 Bachelor of Fine Arts in Theatre

-You and your classmates will work as a cohort to create and perform a piece, borrowing from the idea of the Living Newspaper, where the script originates from the entire group (rather than from a specific writer) and pulls inspiration and materials from current events.
+In this course, you and your classmates will work as a cohort to create and perform a piece, borrowing from the idea of the Living Newspaper, where the script originates from the entire group (rather than from a specific writer) and pulls inspiration and materials from current events.